 The Experiential Learning Office notifies students whenever internships become available through the newsletter.
 This usually happens before each semester begins (for school year internships) and when the school year ends (for summer internships).

-Also, read the Internship Guidelines document before applying for an internship.
+Also, read the Internships Guidelines document before applying for an internship.

 3. Write your Resume and Cover Letter